GiotisK/all-in-one-drive/README.md

 * oAuth2

 # Features
-* Connection of the most popular cloud drives (Google Drive, Dropbox, OneDrive)
+* Connection of cloud drives (Google Drive, Dropbox, OneDrive)
 * Listing of the files that are hosted in the drives mentioned
 * Download, Upload (single/bulk), Rename, Sharing, Deletion of the files